 The most common source of elevated magnetic

-field readings in homes is electrical current on a water pipe.
+field readings (high EMF) in homes is electrical current on a water pipe.
 This is more

 accurately described as neutral current diversion into a metallic